google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/visualization_checklists.rst

             students at the college, while a sample would be just the students in your dorm.)

-4. What **biases** might the author have?
+5. How rigorously has the visualization (or the article in which the visualization appears) been reviewed and **evaluated**?

-    -   Especially if the visualization is on a media platform, it may have unconscious or conscious bias.
-This may include, but is not limited to:
+    -   For example, if the visualization appears in *The New York Times* it has likely been thoroughly reviewed, whereas if the visualization is part of a personal blog it may not have been.

-        -   political bias
-        -   racial bias
-        -   product bias (i.e. if the author trying to promote/sell something)

-5. What **point** is the author trying to make with the visualization?

-    -   A visualization is an author’s choice of medium to convey facts and/or opinions.
-    -   What are these core facts and/or opinions?

-6. Why has the author chosen this **type** of visualization?
+6. Why has the author chosen this **format** of visualization?

-    -   The “type” of visualization indicates the format, e.g. Is it a table?
+    -   What format does the visualization use?
+Is it a table?
 Is it a pie chart?
     -   What does this type of visualization do to accentuate their point?

+.. shortanswer:: visualization_checklist

    Find an example of a data visualization online.
 Follow the checklist above with your chosen visualization.

 .. _creating_visualization_checklist:

 What should I keep in mind when creating a visualization?
 ---------------------------------------------------------